freyr5736/Snake-Game/README.md

-A simple sanke game I coded in C++ using VS Code when I first started to learn C++ back in 2022.
+A simple snake game I coded in C++ using VS Code when I first started to learn C++ back in 2022.